samjones00/docs/docs/_documentation/Rabbit-MQ.md

 Starting the MQ Server spawns 2 threads for each handler, one to listen to the Message Inbox `mq:Hello.inq` and another to listen on the Priority Queue located at `mq:Hello.priorityq`.

-> Note: You can white-list which messages to enable Priority Queue's for with `mqServer.PriortyQueuesWhitelist` or disable them all by setting `mqServer.DisablePriorityQueues = true`.
+> Note: You can white-list which messages to enable Priority Queue's for with `mqServer.PriorityQueuesWhitelist` or disable them all by setting `mqServer.DisablePriorityQueues = true`.

 ### Allocating multiple threads for specific operations